 Although a single panic attack may only last a few minutes, the effects may take an emotional toll.
 The memory of the intense fear and terror that you felt during the attack can negatively impact your self-confidence and cause serious disruption to your everyday life.
 Many people become preoccupied with the fear of another attack, causing them to avoid any circumstance in which a panic attack might be triggered.
 Eventually more and more situations are avoided, as life becomes organized around avoiding further panic attacks.

-If this sounds like you, it may be time to consider getting help.
 Psychotherapy has been proven effective in overcoming panic disorder.
-My approach is customized for the individual, drawing on considerable practical experience along with training in Cognitive behavioral and solution-focused approaches, as well as a Jungian depth psychology.
+My approach is customized for the individual, drawing on considerable practical experience along with training in Cognitive behavioral and solution-focused approaches, as well as Jungian depth psychology.

 I recommend that anyone who is suffering from panic attacks consult a physician to rule out any physical illness, especially heart disease, that can have similar symptoms.
 Simply knowing that you are free of heart problems and that the panic attack is not life threatening, may help you to feel less frightened.